10REM/php-garmin-connect/README.md

 Preamble
 ========

-Garmin don't really have a proper API for their Connect tool.
+Garmin doesn't really have a proper API for their Connect tool.
 Well, they sort of do, but it's half-baked; they appear to have either abandoned it or let it go stale, the documentation is very thin on the ground and there appears to be no "proper" way of authenticating the user.